Gongsta/vSLAM-py/README.md

 ## Discussions

 ### Why Python
-Python is very much more flexible than C++.
-It's a lot easier to debug a Python system.
-It would have taken me a lot longer to write this in C++.
+Python is much more flexible than C++, and easier to set up.
+Trying this stuff should be as easy as running 2-3 commands in the terminal.
+If it was written in C++, you'd need to install dependencies, compile the code, and then run it.
+In Python, you simply need to `pip` install the requirements, and you are good to go.
+Also, I find it a lot easier to debug a Python system (at this minimum codebase scale).
+In C++, I'd need something like `gdb`.

-Python will never beat C++ performanace due to its interpreted nature.
+Of course, Python will never beat C++ performance due to its interpreted nature.
 However, all libraries I use are written in C++ under the hood (OpenCV, g2o, Pangolin), so the performance hit is minimal.
 Python is merely a high-level interface to these libraries.

+Overall, it would have taken me a lot longer to write this in C++, and much less people would want to try it out.
 ### Monocular vs. Stereo Visual SLAM

 Mono and stereo visual odometry share many of the same techniques.